arppy/SemanticBackdoorDetection/create_inverted_test_set/README.md

 # Inverted Distance Test Set

 This folder contains the code for creating the Inverted Distance Test Set.
-This code builds upon [Deep Image Prior](https://github.com/DmitryUlyanov/deep-image-prior) and incorporates its full original implementation.
+This code builds upon [Deep Image Prior](https://github.com/DmitryUlyanov/deep-image-prior) and incorporates its original implementation.
 ###### Citation
 The original Deep Image Prior repository is archived in Software Heritage: `swh:1:dir:deeb87756ff6a8c04fae319039415e7366554647`